bigsmalloverall/ArduinoTasker/README.md

 }
 ```

 The task definition looks very similar to main Arduino loop.
 Constructor is like ```void setup()``` and  ```void update(...)``` is like ``` void loop()```.
 The code for such a simple task is quite substantial, but this is just an example.
-You can use this to make as complicated stuff as you want!
+You can use this to make as complicated stuff if you want!

 ### TaskManager
-This library allows you to create many tasks templates that are loaded in to memory only when they are running.
+This library allows you to create many tasks templates that are loaded in to memory only when they are running (or needed).
 It achieves that with TaskManager, which is imitates **simple** operating system.
-Manager fetches Tasks from user defined TasksPool, which is collection defined by You of templates for Tasks.
+Manager fetches Tasks from user defined TasksPool, which is collection of templates for Tasks.

 ``` C++
 // Arbitrary example